 Dylan continued to visit the Gleasons and over several weeks in February and March he recorded a group of cover songs there under the title East Orange Tape aka Gleason home tape ( Remember Me from that tape along with early photos of Dylan).
-While Dylan hadn't been in NYC very long, he was quickly disappointed with the reception to his performances, began performing at a club in East Orange and in May he hitchhiked back to the Midwest for a month.
+While Dylan hadn't been in NYC very long, he was quickly disappointed with the reception to his performances, began performing at a coffee house in East Orange and in May he hitchhiked back to the Midwest for a month.

 He wrote a song called Talkin' New York in which he described New Yorkers' derisive reactions in early 1961 to his performing style and he ended the song with a humorous allusion to his time in East Orange combined with his Midwest trip: